Maps can help us make sense of our complex world. Life cycle assessment (LCA) can do the same for your organization.

 Yet after PLA entered the waste stream, the packaging and waste industries quickly realize that PLA contaminated other recyclables.
 It required separate end-of-life treatment.
 “An early LCA could have helped the industry foresee these complex feedback loops,” says Downham.

 Now, PAC works with industry on LCAs to identify possible issues throughout the life cycle of packaging material.
-In 2015, they released an LCA on single-serve coffee pods (See also: Executive Summary).
+In 2015, they released an LCA on single-serve coffee pods.
 Illustrating the different findings that can result from LCAs, PAC came to a different conclusion than the Hamburg Senate.

 Each organization highlighted here benefitted from LCAs: gaining information to help the organization reach its goals.
 LCA helps GE identify ecodesign opportunities and prioritize new and more efficient solutions.
 The City of Hamburg sent a strong message to address consumer waste.
 And, PAC, Packaging Consortium focused its improvement efforts in the packaging industry.